zakrzaq/RA-LT-Sync/REAMDE.md

 ## SETUP

-1. Install `python 3.10` or up
+1. Install `python 3.10` or up `git`
+2. `git clone` repository to `C:\RA-Apps`
-2. Run 'setup.bat' from app directory
+3. Run 'setup.bat' from app directory

-3.
+## UPDATE PROGRAM

+Simply run program and choose `U` from the menu.
+Then close the application selecting `R` and run it again.
+Hurray, you are at the newest version.

 ## LT Sync